-PROOF.
-(Sketch) Correctness follows from the soundness and completeness of the view unfolding, left-compose, and right-compose steps, and the proof of correctness of the deskolemization algorithm in [8]. \Box
+The soundness and completeness of right-compose are proved similarly, except that we also rely on the proof of correctness of the deskolemization algorithm in [7].

-3.2 View Unfolding
+3.2 View unfolding

 The goal of the unfold views step is to eliminate S at an early stage by applying the technique of view unfolding.
 It takes as input a set of constraints Σ_0 and a symbol S to be eliminated.
 It produces as output an equivalent set of constraints Σ_1 with S eliminated (in the success case), or returns Σ_0 (in the failure case).
 The step proceeds as follows.
 We look for a constraint ξ of the form $S = E_1$ in Σ_0 where E_1 is an arbitrary expression that does not contain S. If there is no such constraint, we set $\Sigma_1 := \Sigma_0$ and report failure.
 Otherwise, to obtain Σ_1 we remove ξ and replace every occurrence of S in every other constraint in Σ_0 with E_1 .
 Note that S may occur in expressions that are not necessarily monotone in S, or that contain user-defined operators about which little is known.
 In either case, because S is defined by an equality constraint, the result is still an equivalent set of constraints.
 This is in contrast to left compose and right compose, which rely for correctness on the monotonicity of expressions in S when performing substitution.